 - Villas and bungalows

-Consider a renovated palazzo or townhouse – today these are being snapped up and decorated in a chic retro style to be used as boutique hotels.
+If you’re considering buying a property here, opt for a renovated palazzo or townhouse – today these are being snapped up and decorated in a chic retro style to be used as boutique hotels.
 The appeal of such properties lies in their blend of traditional Maltese architecture, exposed wooden or stone beams, rough limestone walls, and hand-made patterned tiles.
 Increasingly rare features include central courtyards and private wells, dating back to the time of the Knights when most households used public water spouts and only the high class could afford their own private water reservoir.